miscalculation/book-retrieval-system/README.md

 ## How to use
 1. Copy and paste the localhost base URL to a browser.
 Some localhost URL examples could be http://localhost:5000 or http://127.0.0.1:5000
 2. Currently there are 3 pages on this web application.
 The URL and page contents are as the following:

-### google chrome may not work.
+### Google chrome may not work.
 Edge usually work for this application
 3. End the program with the instruction of your console and deactivate the virtual environment.